softsky/site-security-site/app/views/website-security/improving-dom-xss-vulnerabilities-detection.md

 As seen in the examples above, XSS vulnerabilities can be very dangerous and should be fixed as soon as possible.

-Acunetix Web Vulnerability Scanner is the market leader at detecting XSS vulnerabilities and in [version 9](http://www.acunetix.com/vulnerability-scanner/) we make it even better with improvements in the detection of DOM-based XSS
+SOFTSKY Web Vulnerability Scanner is the market leader at detecting XSS vulnerabilities and in [version 9](http://www.acunetix.com/vulnerability-scanner/) we make it even better with improvements in the detection of DOM-based XSS